simith/python_for_everyone/exercises/EXERCISE-001.md

 The lowest score is: ___

 ### Hint:
-- Use a variable to store max and min values as you iterate the list of scores.
+- Use a variable to store highest and lowest scores as you iterate or run through the list of scores.
-- Iterate through the list to find the highest and lowest player scores.
+- Run through the list to find the highest and lowest player scores.